 Compiled CSS and JS

-Download ready-to-use compiled code for Bootstrap v4.2.1 to easily drop into your project, which includes:
+You can download the latest version of ready-to-use compiled Bootstrap code here https://github.com/twbs/bootstrap/releases/ to easily drop into your project, which includes:

 - Compiled and minified CSS bundles (see CSS files comparison)